TomWoodward/react-redux-modules/README.md

     counter: 0
   },
   reducers: {
-    onCount: (state, payload) => set('counter', state.counter + 1, state)
+    onCount: ({localState, payload}) => set('counter', localState.counter + 1, state)
   }
 });
 ```

-Reducers are defined as a map of action names to reducer functions, the module combines these with any submodule
-reducers and builds the whole thing for you. `initialState` is optional and is empty by default.
+Reducers are defined as a map of action names to reducer functions, `initialState` is optional and is empty by default.
+Reducer functions receive one argument which is an object containing [state consumption helpers](#state-consumption-helpers) plus `action` and `payload`.

 ### Effects